 Figure 30: Schematic illustration of the influence propagation process.
 Each step represents an iteration of the process.
 Green nodes are active.
 Nodes marked in yellow in a specific step are activated in this step. p(v) -the PCST node prize - appears next to each node.
-Nodes that were not activated halve prize zero.
+Nodes that were not activated have prize zero (based on ref50).